magentabusiness/magentabusiness.github.io/docs/reference/architecture.md

  * avoid race conditions.
 All messages for a particular device are processed on a determined server.
  * allows targeting server-side api calls based on the device id.

-The illustration below demonstrates how ThingsBoard handles RPC request to Device D1.
+The illustration below demonstrates how IoT Hub handles RPC request to Device D1.
 In this case, the request arrives at Server A, but D1 is connected using MQTT to Server C.
 In the worst-case scenario, D1 Device Actor will be located on another server B that obviously does not match either A or C.